 A recent trip to Scotland provided lots of inspiration for quilts and embroidery projects.
 Ranging from May Morris’ beautiful work in Wightwick Manor, Wolverhampton to the amazing Quaker Tapestry in Kendel in the Lake District I was amazed at the artistry and skill of the creators.

-One of the Quaker Tapestry pieces summed it up for me
+One of the Quaker Tapestry pieces summed it up for me perfectly:

 When I travel I love to visit museums that feature local handicrafts and costumes.
 I found a little gem of a museum in the back streets of Chania’s old town on the island of Crete.
 It was developed by Irini Koumandraki who displays historic pieces of embroidery, applique and lace in vignettes alongside old irons, farm utensils and crockery.
 It’s charming and protected by Irini’s ten year old dog who likes to check out any visitors.